-As at 31 March 2018, the Group had a portion of its bank deposits denominated in RMB.
-The Group does not have a foreign currency hedging policy but the management monitors the Group's exposure to foreign currency risk and would consider taking appropriate actions when necessary.
-The above-mentioned bank deposits denominated in RMB amounted to approximately HK\$2.77 million as at 31 March 2018 (2017: approximately HK\$0.70 million).
+As at 31 March 2019, the Group had a portion of its bank deposits denominated in RMB.
+The Group does not have a foreign currency hedging policy but the management of the Group monitors the Group's exposure to foreign currency risk and would consider taking appropriate actions when necessary.
+The above-mentioned bank deposits denominated in RMB amounted to approximately HK\$0.67 million as at 31 March 2019 (31 March 2018: approximately HK\$2.79 million).